tfluhr/test-project/docs/chapters/desktop-workflow.md

 sudo apt update
 ```

-In the terminal, run (you will be asked to confirm the installation of new versions of software; enter `Y` and press enter):
+In the terminal, run:

 ```
 sudo apt upgrade
 ```

+*You will be asked to confirm the installation of new versions of software; enter `Y` and press enter.*

 ![Screenshot of Ubuntu (WSL) Settings](dw_enable-copy-paste.png)

-1. Enable Easy Copying and Pasting in the Ubuntu Terminal
+**Enable Easy Copying and Pasting in the Ubuntu Terminal**

 - Right-click the top bar of the Ubuntu terminal
 - Select "Properties"